zenphantom/ml-git/docs/resources_initialization.md

 - [Azure CLI](https://docs.microsoft.com/pt-br/cli/azure/): The Azure command-line interface (Azure CLI) is a set of commands used to create and manage Azure resources.

-If you are setting up a bucket of minio type:
+If you are setting up a bucket of MinIO type:

-- [MinIO](https://min.io/): That said, you can configure it in the same way as described above by placing Access Key and Secret Access Key of your MinIO bucket.
+- [MinIO](https://min.io/): In addition to having MinIO configured and running you will also need the AWS Command Line Interface (CLI) to perform with it.

 ### **How to use:**